psvkaushik/Group50_Proj2/docs/app.md

 ### Create GitHub Repository Route
 - **Route**: `/create_repo`
 - **Description**: This route allows users to create a new GitHub repository by providing a repository name.
-It calls the `gits_createrepo.create_github_repo` function and handles the response accordingly.
+It calls the `create_github_repo` function from the library [gits_createrepo](/src/gits_createrepo.py)  and handles the response accordingly.

 ### Clone GitHub Repository Route
 - **Route**: `/clone_repo`